How Reduced Blood Sugar Lowers BP And Cardiovascular Risks

 • Improving circulation reduces arterial stiffness and strengthens heart muscles, which lowers blood pressure and supports efficient blood sugar management.

-Mechanisms: Why Controlling Blood Sugar and Blood Pressure Lowers Cardiovascular Risks
+Mechanisms: Why Lowering Blood Sugar and Blood Pressure Lowers Cardiovascular Risks

 1. Reduced Risk of Atherosclerosis: